sirkells/wishlist/README.md

 - Make sure Docker is running
 - Clone this repo
 - cd into the project
 - run `docker-compose up` in your terminal to setup, build and run image.
-Tjis may take some time to complete
+This may take some time to complete
 - When complete go to your localhost on port 8080

 ## CI/CD